SaMD Fund-Raising: Best Practices, FAQs, and Examples

 We work with many early-stage medtech startups.
 Sometimes we’re providing regulatory assessments, other times we’re helping develop proof-of-concept software.
 We also help companies with FDA regulatory strategy and submissions.

-Thank you in particular for valuable advice and comments from Ryan Shelton, who has experience raising $18.2M in investment as the CEO & Co-Founder of PhotoniCare.
+Thank you in particular for valuable advice and comments from Ryan Shelton, who has experience raising $18.2M in investment as the Founding CEO of PhotoniCare.
 His suggestions were integrated throughout this article.

 Best Practices 🔗